 Pill imprint Logo M has been identified as Metoprolol succinate extended-release 25 mg.

-Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina; mitral valve prolapse; left ventricular dysfunction (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; mitral valve prolapse; angina; heart failure (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Metoprolol Succinate ER 25 mg is not subject to the Controlled Substances Act.
+Metoprolol Succinate ER 25 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - Prescription only

 - C - Risk cannot be ruled out

 - CSA Schedule:

 - Watson Pharmaceuticals

 - Inactive Ingredients:

 - microcrystalline cellulose